sameerkapps/SecureStorage/README.md

 * MacOS (OSX)
 * Tizen

 It has easy to use API of key-value pairs.
 The pairs are saved using platform specific encryption mechanism.
 It has no dependencies on any packages (including Xamarin.Forms, MVVMCross.).
-And can be used by any Xamarin or UWP or TIzen app.
+And can be used by any Xamarin or UWP or Tizen app.
 It is open source.

 **Note**